 When on, this feature will keep the driver door from locking when the door is open.
-If Off is selected, the Delayed Door Lock menu will be available and the door will lock as programmed through this menu.
+If Off is selected, the Unlocked Door Anti Lock Out menu will be available and the door will lock as programmed through this menu.

-Press the Multifunction knob when Unlocked Door Anti Lock Out is highlighted to select On or Off.
-Turn the knob to confirm and go back to the last menu.
+Press SELECT when Unlocked Door Anti Lock Out is highlighted.
+Turn the Multifunction knob to select On or Off.
+Press SELECT to confirm the selection.
+Press $\ \Box$ BACK to move to the last menu.